underscoreio/essential-scala/src/pages/intro/index.md

 This program extends our first example by adding a *method call*.
 Evaluation in Scala proceeds left to right.
 First the literal `"Hello world!"` is evaluated, as in the first example.
 Then the method `toUpperCase` is called on the result.
 This method transforms a string value to its upper case equivalent and returns this new string.
 This is the final value we see printed by the console.

-Once again, the type of this program is `String`, but in this case it evaluates to `"HELLO WORLD!"`
+Once again the type of this program is `String`, but in this case it evaluates to `"HELLO WORLD!"`

 ### Compile-time and Run-time